Microsoft/azure-docs.pt-pt/articles/media-services/previous/hybrid-design-drm-sybsystem.md

 ### <a name="drm-license-delivery"></a>Entrega de licença de DRM

-* AMS A licença de DRM é fornecida pelo serviço de entrega de licenças do AMS.
+* AMS: a licença DRM é fornecida pelo serviço de entrega de licenças do AMS.
-* Terceiros: A licença de DRM é fornecida por um servidor de licença de DRM de terceiros fora do AMS.
+* Terceiros: a licença DRM é fornecida por um servidor de licença DRM de terceiros fora do AMS.

 ## <a name="configure-based-on-your-hybrid-scenario"></a>Configurar com base em seu cenário híbrido